WarrenOliver/gho/README.md

 To install gho on your local machine, follow these steps:

 - Copy the application to your local machine.
+- Make your script executable by adding the execute permission:  `chmod +X install_gho.sh`
 - Execute the "install_gho.sh" script to ensure that the application is added to your system's PATH.

 ### Usage